 The isolated perfused rat heart is especially useful in distinguishing direct versus indirect cardiac injury from cardiotoxic exposures/events.
 This preparation can also be used to plan subsequent in-vivo animal studies.

 The Langendorff perfused heart is more suited for toxicologic studies than the Working Heart model because of the confounding effect of a contractile depression induced by the drug, which will produce reduced coronary perfusion and lead to ischemic injury.

-Heart Rate Variability (HRV) is an important tool that can be used to characterize autonomic dysfunction.
+Heart Rate Variability (HRV) is an important parameter that can be used to characterize autonomic dysfunction.
 Autonomic tone and neurohumoral imbalance play very important roles in the development of heart disease and heart failure.
 Reductions in HRV are strongly correlated to heart disease.

 HRV can be used very early (preclinically) to detect changes before permanent damage occurs which involve cardiomyopathy and heart failure.
 HRV can be assessed through invasive and non-invasive methods shown in the systems described above.

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 Control your personal Cookie Services here.